 The ketogenic diet is extremely restrictive and may be difficult to stick to.
 Limiting your protein intake to 20% of calories while maintaining a very low carb and a very high fat intake can be challenging, especially in the long term.

-What’s more, some people may feel the need to monitor their ketone levels, which can be challenging and costly.
-Also, following a restrictive diet like the keto diet may lead to nutrient deficiencies if you don’t pay careful attention to your diet quality.
+Following a restrictive diet like the keto diet may lead to nutrient deficiencies if you do not pay careful attention to your diet quality.

 Additionally, evidence on the long-term safety or effectiveness of the keto diet is limited, so its long-term health risks are unknown.

-Your weight loss goals, overall health, and dietary preferences should all be taken into account when choosing the best eating pattern for yourself.
+It’s important to consider your weight loss goals, overall health, and dietary preferences when choosing the best eating pattern for yourself.

 Their main difference is that you gradually increase your carb intake on Atkins, while it remains very low on the keto diet, allowing your body to stay in ketosis and burn ketones for energy.

-Though some people may benefit from the more restrictive keto diet, a moderate carb restriction — like during the later phases of the Atkins diet — is sufficient for most to experience the benefits of a low-carb diet.
+Though some people may benefit from the more restrictive keto diet, moderate carb restriction — such as in the later phases of the Atkins diet — is sufficient for most people to experience the benefits of a low carb diet.